alexxcons/alexxcons.github.io/_posts/2021-06-23-xfce-participates-in-gsoc.md

 **Yongha Hwang**, who applied for various thunar issues, mostly related to file transmission.

-**Sergios Anestis Kefalidis**, who as well works on thunar, targeting a width pallet of thunar features.
+**Sergios Anestis Kefalidis**, who as well works on thunar, targeting a wide range of features.

 **Vishal Sharma**, who is looking into sample/skeleton panel plugins in different GOI supported languages.